-To do this we will talk to a business owner, a manager and staff about their activities and how they manage food safety.
-They will also look at the establishments Food Safety documentation as well as assessing the structure of the premises.
+To do this we will talk to a business owner, a manager and their staff about their activities, and how they manage food safety.
+They will also look at the establishments food safety documentation, as well as assessing the structure of the premises.

-During the course of the inspection we may take photographs, samples or swabs: if they do this they should explain why they are doing this.
+During the course of the inspection we may take photographs, samples or swabs; if this done, we will explain why we are doing this.

-To be able to issue an accurate food hygiene rating, we must be confident in the food businesses ability to manage a food business and their understanding of Food Safety management and the risks involved.
-They will want to evaluate:
+To be able to issue an accurate food hygiene rating, we must be confident in the food businesses ability to manage a food business and their understanding of food safety management and the risks involved.

-- We will ask staff about any quality control systems and practices and will ask questions to establish their understanding of risks and how to control them.
+- Ask staff about any quality control systems and practices and will ask questions to establish their understanding of risks and how to control them.

-- We will look at every part of the premises and equipment.
+- Look at every part of the premises and equipment.

-- We will ask about staff training, controlling hazards and temperature control.
+- Ask about staff training, controlling hazards and temperature control.

-- They might also take photographs, samples and swabs from the premises
+- Take photographs, samples and swabs from the premises.

 How do Environmental Health and Food Officers judge a business and award a Food Hygiene Rating Score?